-- 1. During the HLC-approved time period the institution is approved for; and - 2.
-Only for concurrent enrollment instructors who are enrolled in discipline-specific graduate coursework in order to meet the new credentialing requirements.
+- 1. During the HLC-approved time period the institution is approved for; and

 Programs seeking initial accreditation from NACEP in 2016 and beyond will need to disclose if they have applied for or received an extension, document the extent to which the extension is needed, and provide faculty credentialing policies from before and after the September 1, 2017 implementation date.